Communication Within Our Borders

 The Right Language Skills for the Right Job

 Organizations can close language gaps by identifying tasks and functions and matching the skill set best to serve those needs.
-By analyzing language needs, an organization can find a good fit to get things done.
+By analyzing language needs, an organization can find a good applicant to get things done.

 Reading and speaking were ranked as the most important skills across all countries and territories.
 However, with offices and employees in different geographical locations and time zones, written communication, such as email, becomes an essential skill.